Virtuos: History

 Virtuos secured $150M investment from Baring Private Equity Asia in September 2021.
 It subsequently opened a new studio in Lyon, France in December 2021.
 In January 2022, Virtuos acquired Volmi Games in Kyiv, Ukraine.

 In April 2022, Virtuos announced its investment in Umanaïa Interactive, an up-and-coming game development studio in Quebec, Canada.

 In May 2022, it was announced that Virtuos had acquired the Ho Chi Minh City-based 2D and 3D art production company, Glass Egg Digital Media.
-That was followed by the official launch of Virtuos Kuala Lumpur in Malaysia in August 2021, and co-development studio Calypte — a Virtuos Studio in the San Francisco Bay Area in September 2022.
+That was followed by the official launch of Virtuos Kuala Lumpur in Malaysia in August 2022, and co-development studio Calypte — a Virtuos Studio in the San Francisco Bay Area in September 2022.
+In October 2023, the company confirmed the closure of Calypte, citing it as an "isolated decision and will not affect other studio locations".